David-Barnes-Data-Imaginations/Persona-Forge-Psychology/README.md

   *(Human prompt, AI mindmap, and joint authorship: a fusion we call ethical augmentation.)*
 ---
 ### Thanks GPT.
+I'm adding other features being 'scoped for testing' below as I work through them.

+> Despite having spent two years 'geeking out' on AI, in recent weeks I've found this project opening my eye's to new avenues of possibility on a daily basis whilst I test to a more specific purpose.

-Now from my side i'll add a light summary of the 'socials' element i'm testing, and the AI model architecture (for the techies), though i've held back a few tricks for few surprises to come.
+socials' element i'm testing, and the AI model architecture (for the techies), though i've held back a few tricks for few surprises to come.

 ## :couple: Socials
 - Some area's of therapy use a patients Social Media as clue's for insights on the persona.
 Before a 'Pitchfork-Wielding Baying-Mob' show up at my door, this is always done _only_ with patient consent.
 Since I am using myself as the test subject (or 'bait' dependant on perspective), I gave the AI consent to look through my socials, compare it to the frameworks I was testing at the time, and provide any noteworthy insights.
 I'm on the fence about the benefit of this, so its currently under consideration.
 It already has capability, but even with the power of knowledge graph's, you only aim to fill it with genuinely useful information.
 Here's a demo: